Mobile Website Optimization

 - Multiple pages of the same content (known as duplicate content) lowers your rankings or the importance of those pages.
 Think of it as the uniqueness of your content being diluted by someone copy and pasting it to other web pages.

 As stated previously, knowing the requirements for your website will dictate the platform needed.
 Legal websites are generally informative in nature and therefore responsive designs perform best with users as the information is easily retrievable in that format and furthers SEO concerns.
 That being said, certain considerations are necessary for highly functional and optimized mobile website design.
 Since the design will be automatically rendered to a device, the design of the website must take into account certain aspects for each device that could decrease usability and therefore decrease SEO signals sent to search engines.
-In basic terms, it must be a holistic approach to website design and SEO.
+In basic terms, it must be a holistic approach to website design, mobile website optimization, and SEO.

 They have been searching for an attorney and have found you.
 What do they do next?
 Two things: